NASTAD Updates

 Hepatitis Workgroup Calls

-• Intended Audience: Health department prevention and surveillance staff.
+• Intended Audience: Closed to health department prevention and surveillance staff.

 Hepatitis C Linkage to Care Workgroup

-This workgroup, led by Amelia Salmanson, Utah Viral Hepatitis Coordinator and HepTAC consultant, is a space to share best practices and learn from other jurisdictions about DIS, linkage to care, and patient navigation.
+This workgroup, led by Amelia Salmanson, Utah Viral Hepatitis Coordinator and HepTAC consultant, is a space to share best practices and learn from other jurisdictions about disease intervention specialists (DIS), linkage to care, and patient navigation.

 Outbreak Detection Planning Work Group